svioletg/viMusBot/README.md

 ## Setting up: Python

 viMusBot needs Python in order to run.
-The [Python homepage](https://www.python.org/downloads) can point you to installers for Windows or MacOS — most Linux distros should have it available in your package manager, or you can download the source from the same link mentioned.
-As of writing this, viMusBot is fully compatible with Python 3.12, the currently latest major version.
+The [Python homepage](https://www.python.org/downloads) can point you to installers for Windows or MacOS, while most Linux distros should have it available in your package manager.
+As of writing this, the most recent major version is Python 3.12, which viMusBot is being written and tested in, and thus this version is recommended.

-If you're using the Windows installer, **make sure to tick the "Add Python 3.12 to PATH" checkbox**.
+If you're using the Windows installer, ***make sure to tick the "Add Python 3.12 to PATH" checkbox***.
 It may say "Add Python to enviornment variables" instead, still check the box regardless.

 Next, you need to install viMusBot's required packages.
-For a quick and automatic setup on Windows, the `envsetup.bat` script is included which will automatically create a Python virtual enviornment (venv), and install the requirements there. `start.bat` is also included which will run the main script using the newly created venv, as well as `update.bat` which will attempt to automatically update viMusBot itself and its Python dependencies\*. `.bat` files can be run just by double-clicking them.
+For a quick and automatic setup on Windows, the `envsetup.bat` script is included which will automatically create a Python virtual enviornment (venv) in your viMusBot folder, and install any requirements within it. `start.bat` is also included which will run the main script using the newly created venv, as well as `update.bat` which will attempt to automatically update viMusBot itself and its Python dependencies. `.bat` files are run like any other program - just by double-clicking them.

 Otherwise, you can install any requirements by running the command `pip install -r requirements.txt` from within your viMusBot directory.
 Using a venv isn't required, but is recommended to keep everything self-contained.

 ## Setting up: Required software

 viMusBot requires [FFmpeg and FFprobe](https://www.ffmpeg.org/) to function properly.
-On Windows, the `getff.bat` script will try to grab the needed files automatically.
-Otherwise, you can download them manually as described below.

 For **Windows**, go to [this page](https://github.com/BtbN/FFmpeg-Builds/releases) and download `ffmpeg-master-latest-win64-gpl.zip` ([direct link](https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-gpl.zip)), attached to the top release on the page.
-Extract this anywhere you'd like, and move or copy `ffmpeg.exe` and `ffprobe.exe` from within `bin` to the same folder as `bot.py`.
+Extract this anywhere you'd like, and move or copy `ffmpeg.exe` and `ffprobe.exe` from within the `bin` folder over to the same folder as `bot.py`.

 For **Mac**, go to [this page](https://evermeet.cx/ffmpeg/) and download the archives for both `FFmpeg` and `FFprobe`.
 They should each have a single file within named `ffmpeg` and `ffprobe` respectively, drop them inside the same folder as `bot.py`.